nikolay-turpitko/x-go-templator/README.md

 Use samples to get an idea.

-Note: Makefile in this project used as a usage example, not as a build tool.
+BTW, Makefile in this project can be viewed not only as build tool, but also as a tool usage example.
 Take a look at it to have an idea how to generate pdf files and use command line arguments in the templates.

 ## Additional documentation: